 In the event that legal council is appointed, NICEIC Certification retains the right to appoint its own legal representative.

-When the investigation has been concluded the Appeals Forum will inform the individual verbally of the outcome and forward the decision in writing with a copy to the Head of Business Development.
+When the investigation has been concluded the Appeals Forum will inform the individual verbally of the outcome and forward the decision in writing with a copy to the Head of Technical.
 Dependent upon the nature of the Appeal, NICEIC Certification will liaise as necessary with the appropriate Assessment Centre to gather information as necessary.

 In the event of rejection of an Appeal at any stage the Appellant will be responsible for fees incurred as a result of the Appeal(s).